KxSystems/docs/docs/wp/surveillance/index.md

 ![Figure 2](img/image4.png)<br>
 <small>_Figure 2: Column chart displaying the number of orders per broker that were held for less than 1 millisecond visualized via Dashboards
-for Kx.
+for KX.
 The selection only shows brokers that had at least 750 orders cancelled within the specified holding time.
 All codes have been scrambled._</small>